Logan’s Changing Response to COVID-19

 “I think that the lowered requirement for isolation is debatable since COVID is still very contagious even with all the vaccines and boosters […] I think at least a few days of isolation would be practical.
 It doesn’t have to be as long as the prior guideline,” said Canilao.

 The reaction to the updated masking policy does not seem to receive the same backlash as the isolation guidelines.
 However, there remain students who mask up while attending school, even when not experiencing COVID-19 symptoms.
-Leyaa George, a James Logan High School senior, opts to wear a mask while attending school.
+One anonymous James Logan High School senior, opts to wear a mask while attending school.
 She offers her reasoning for masking up.

 “I still wear a mask because my parents want me to […] My dad travels a lot, so he is more at risk than most people,” she explained.